What does the RBA's new legislation mean for businesses like yours?

 The Reserve Bank of Australia released three standards into legislation in an effort to reduce the cost of card payments to business and consumers in Australia.
 The legislation aims to achieve this by a few mechanisms:

-- limiting the surcharge that a Merchant (a business accepting card payments) can surcharge to consumers
+- limiting the surcharge that a merchant (a business accepting card payments) can surcharge to customers

 - improving the transparency of fees paid for card acceptance

-The last clauses of the standards have taken effect as of the 1st September 2017.
-These clauses state that all merchants cannot pass on a surcharge to the consumer that is more than their cost of acceptance for each applicable card type.
+The last clauses of the standards have taken effect as of 1st September 2017.
+These clauses state that all merchants cannot pass on a surcharge to the customer that is more than their Cost of Acceptance for each applicable card type.

 Interchange fees and their impact on the cost of card acceptance